SAS PROC IML SPH 5421 notes.016

 Model: MODEL1

-Dependent Variable: YI
+Dependent Variable: yi

 Analysis of Variance